JaninaMattes/janinamattes/README.md

   <img src="https://visitor-badge.laobi.icu/badge?page_id=janinamattes.janinamattes" alt="visitors">
 </div>

-### Hi there and welcome to my GitHub page 👋
+### Hi there 👋 I’m Janina

-My name is Janina and I am a master's student of Computer Science at the University of Munich.
-My focus lies in **machine learning**, **full-stack**, **VR and game development** and I am currently learning about **high-performance computing**.
-I am passionate about robotics, science, learning and sharing my learning process with others.
-You can see a full list of what I am up to on my [projects & portfolio](https://janinamattes.github.io/#profile) (currently a work in progress ⏳).
+I’m a Master’s student in Computer Science at :contentReference[oaicite:0]{index=0}, with a strong interest in building intelligent and interactive systems.
+My main focus areas are **machine learning**, **full-stack development** (web & mobile), and **VR/game development**.
+I’m currently expanding my skill set in **high-performance computing** to better understand scalable and efficient systems.

+I’m passionate about robotics, science, and continuous learning—and I enjoy sharing what I learn along the way.
+You can find an overview of my work, experiments, and ongoing projects in my **[projects & portfolio](https://janinamattes.github.io/#profile)** (work in progress ⏳).

 ---